Back to Projects

 After months of daily use, a few patterns kept causing drift.
 Trestle now scaffolds guardrails that catch them early:

 • Skills need 3 repetitions.
 Do not encode a workflow as a skill until you have done it manually at least three times.
-Premature automation locks in the wrong process
+The _index.md catalog gives the brain a single place to check before spinning up something new — often an existing skill just needs a new mode

 • Analytics are passive.
 Skill invocations auto-log to _analytics/usage.log.
 Review monthly to spot dead weight